barchstien/garden-reporter/collector/README.md

  x 1.8 (sec old awakening + 1 sec time before sleep)
  / 0.16 (sec awakening max 0.06 + 0.1 time before sleep)
  = 680 days

- if sleep 1 msec only, and only poll adc
-  * 11% cpu
-  * awakening 50 msec (min 32 msec)
-    actually, with sleep 100 usec, awakening is 32 msec, but CPU 50%

-## TODO
- * poll error_ack and error_cca once a day or so
- * ? delete remote rssi ?

 # Deploy
 ```bash